Last Updated on August 18, 2023 by Nicole

 By Leslie from Backpackers Thailand

 Looking to escape the hustle and bustle of downtown Chicago?
-Located close to the intersection of Lake St. and North Central Park, Garfield Park Conservatory is a much-loved attraction and one of the best things to do in Chicago.
+Located close to the intersection of Lake St. and North Central Park, Garfield Park Conservatory is a much-loved attraction and one of the best things to do in Chicago with teens.

 Opened in 1908, the Conservatory has more than 600 species and 120,000 plants.
 They are organized into collections and climate-focused exhibitions, including palm house, outdoor gardens, desert house, fern room, aroid house, sugar from the sun, and others.
 Stroll along at your own pace and enjoy the beautiful plants.
 The Conservatory also hosts numerous temporary exhibits, children’s workshops, lectures, and even yoga sessions.
 Today, more than 250,000 people visit it annually.